Want to take quizzes and track your credits?

 Will I need more space in the exam room to implement this process?

-How do you position assistants in the exam room so they aren't intrusive?*
+How do you position the documentation assistant in the exam room so they are unobtrusive?

-In one practice, the nurse and physician position themselves according to the care needs of the patient.
-When the patient is seated at the desk, the physician is also at the desk, and the nurse stands at the counter.
-When the patient is on the exam table, the physician stands beside the patient and the nurse is at the desk.
-There is subtle choreography and the providers switch places automatically, depending on how they need to interact with the patient.
+In one practice, the nurse who helps with recording the encounter and physician positions themselves according to the patient's care needs.
+When the patient is seated at the desk, the physician is also at the desk while the nurse stands at the counter.
+When the patient is on the exam table, the physician stands beside them, and the nurse moves to the desk.
+The interaction with the patient determines the subtle choreography in the room.4

-Positioning also depends on the available technology infrastructure and hardware.
-Some practices use tablets for better mobility, but this can certainly be done with laptops or desktop computers as well.
+The positioning also depends on the practice's technology infrastructure and hardware.
+Some practices use tablets to improve mobility, but this approach can also be taken with laptops or desktop computers.4

 Will template notes be used?